woody1983/woody1983.github.io/source/_posts/2016-07-14-the-vagrants-networking.markdown

 categories: Vagrant
 ---

-You can setup Private network or Public network on vagrant.
+You can Setup Private network or Public network on vagrant.

 ### Private networking